flexera-public/flexera-plugins/aws/rs_aws_route53/README.md

    - For more details on using the portal review the [SS User Interface Guide](http://docs.rightscale.com/ss/guides/ss_user_interface_guide.html)
 1. In the Design section, use the `Upload CAT` interface to complete the following:
    1. Upload each of packages listed in the Requirements Section
-   1. Upload the `aws_efs_plugin.rb` file located in this repository
+   1. Upload the `aws_route53_plugin.rb` file located in this repository

 ## How to Use
-The EFS Plugin has been packaged as `plugin/rs_aws_efs`.
+The Route53 Plugin has been packaged as `plugin/rs_aws_route53`.
 In order to use this plugin you must import this plugin into a CAT.
 ```
-import "plugin/rs_aws_efs"
+import "plugin/rs_aws_route53"
 ```
 For more information on using packages, please refer to the RightScale online documenataion.
 [Importing a Package](http://docs.rightscale.com/ss/guides/ss_packaging_cats.html#importing-a-package)